Siege of Homs: January–February 2013 army offensive and rebel counter-offensive

 On 15 January 2013, government troops overran the village of Basatin al-Hasawiya on the edge of the city.
 Opposition activists claimed that during the operation pro-government militiamen and soldiers massacred 106 civilians, including women and children, by shooting, stabbing or possibly burning them to death.

 On 20 January, following rebel attempts to advance into new areas of Homs from the countryside, the Army launched a retaliatory offensive, to halt the rebel infiltration.
 Over three days, between 20 and 22 January, heavy fighting erupted in the western areas of Homs, where 130 soldiers and pro-government militiamen were killed or wounded, with 23 of them being confirmed as dead.
-By 25 January 120 civilians and 30–40 rebels were also reported to had been killed.
+By 25 January 120 civilians and 30–40 rebels were also reported to have been killed.
 Opposition activists claimed 10,000 pro-government militiamen were brought in as reinforcements from Tartous for the offensive.
 The Army was focusing on securing a vital a road junction on the outskirts of the city, which is on a supply line to government forces further in the interior of the country.
 On 26 January, more than 20 additional rebels and civilians were killed in fighting in the Jobar-Kafraya farm area on the south-western edge of Homs.
 A doctor from a makeshift underground hospital reported that opposition forces and civilians were surrounded.
 Rebels from the nearby town of Qusair were attempting to relieve the pressure on opposition forces on the western edge of Homs and in a counter-offensive two days previously managed to push back government forces slightly.
 However, the military continued to pound the area with artillery and air-strikes and the armed opposition had been weakened in the city after a drop in ammunition supplies in the weeks before due to a tightening of the Army siege on western areas.

 At the same time, BBC News reported that in the rest of the city, which is government-controlled, a 'fragile calm' had returned.

 On 14 February, the Syrian army captured the southwestern Jobar district, after rebels withdrew from the area.
 A week before, the military had also seized the southwestern Kafraya district.

 On 20 February, rebel activists distributed video of what they claimed was the destruction in the Al-Qarabis district after they reportedly stormed it and took control.